You are currently viewing Budgeting Apps to Simplify Your Life

 Quicken

 Quicken is probably the longest-running budgeting app around.
 It’s been around since 1983!
 While it sets the standard and does everything you expect a budgeting app to do, it’s also a bit old-fashioned.
 For example, it doesn’t auto-sync to your bank accounts, nor is it cloud-based.
-If those things aren’t important to you, Quicken can be a great option. *UPDATE- Quicken now has a web version that does allow bank accounts to sync and access the cloud, but there are still many disadvantages to the service, so it’s not my favorite.
+If those things aren’t important to you, Quicken can be a great option. *UPDATE- Quicken now has a web version that allows bank accounts to sync and access the cloud.
+FINALLY!

 PocketGuard